Sorc96/brick-keeper/README.md

 ## Insert manually

-Colors and part types are currently accessible only through relations
+Colors and part types are currently accessible only through relations.

 Use `db.relations[:colors].insert(name: 'Dark Tan')` to insert a color.